aegrey/AngularJS-Chat/README.md

-# Real-Time Chat - in AngularJS and NodeJS
+# Real-Time Javascript Chat - in AngularJS and NodeJS

 #### Description
-AngularJS based real-time chat application.
+Real-time javascript chat application built in AngularJS and NodeJS.
 Allows for multiple chats, user nicknames.
-Will fully describe once this is converted into a module and a better back-end is completed.
+Will add full description once this is converted into a module and a better back-end is completed.

 If you're interested in using this now or contributing, contact me.